Air France canceled Liga Aldins’ flight from Boston to Paris last spring and she wants a refund. So where is it?

 I understand that refunds are slower during the pandemic, but this is ridiculous.
 Working with Expedia should make the process move faster, since technically an online travel agent is your advocate.

 You could have reached out to an executive at Expedia.
 The Elliott Advocacy research team publishes the names, numbers and email addresses of Expedia’s managers in our company contacts directory.
 If that didn’t work, you could have also reached out to Air France or Delta.
 Many readers have used the executive contacts for help getting refunds during the pandemic, and those executives were very responsive.
+(Related: Downgraded on Air France, but where’s their refund?)

 Air France canceled your flight and here’s your refund

 I like the fact that you kept all of your communication with Expedia in writing.
 That’s great if you have to prove you did your due diligence (which you certainly did).
 But at some point, you’ll need to escalate this to the next level.
+Here’s our ultimate guide on canceled and delayed flights.

 By the way, if that doesn’t work, you can always file a dispute with your credit card company.
 That’s also worked for a lot of travelers seeking pandemic flight refunds.
+(Air France is holding a reader’s money for a fully refundable ticket.
+Here’s why they won’t surrender the money.)

 I contacted Expedia on your behalf.
 It offered a $100 voucher to make up for the sluggish refund and promised a refund from the airlines.
 But Expedia warned that it would take another 10 to 12 weeks.
 “Unfortunately, we have no way to expedite this since the refund is coming from the airline rather than Expedia,” the representative told me.